rsmck/lcxl-eos/README.md

 Glad you asked, if you find this useful please consider using this affiliate link to get yours from Amazon :)

 https://amzn.to/4m6tObU

+Also, in a bit of shameless self-promotion, maybe you want a keyboard to help make programming easier too?
+I'm responsible for the original lxkey and after a few issues it's available again (but in small batches at a time that sell out quickly) at lxkey.co.uk :)